-The strike of derivatives (options) that is fixed, also contributes to the creation of these areas of tension.
-They give levels that trigger a volume of interest that feeds the price evolution into the mechanism presented above.
+The exercise price of derivative products such as options, which is fixed, also contributes to the creation of these tension zones.
+These prices provide levels that trigger a volume of interest, incorporating price movements into the mechanism described earlier.

 This indicator is a synthesis of the first one.
 Now you are thinking, "Why bother with the first indicator, you might as well look directly at the synthesis."
 Teu teu mistake !
 You won't get the same information out of it.